guiyshd/spa-image-treatment/README.md

 # spa-image-treatment
-A microsservice in Flask for generation of keywords.
+A microsservice in Flask for generation of keyword files.